-- A. A "Current Business Partner" is an individual or an organization the USOPC conducts business with, including commercial sponsors such as Delta and Nike.
-Note that although NGBs are business partners, they are treated separately for purposes of this policy. - B. A "Prospective Business Partner" is an individual or an organization that seeks to do business with the USOPC.
+- A. A "Current Business Partner" is an individual or an organization the USOPC conducts business with, including commercial sponsors such as airline or apparel sponsors.
+Note that although NGBs are business partners, they are treated separately for purposes of this policy. - B. "Covered Individual" includes all USOPC Team Members,1 board members, officers, committee members, task force members, hearing panel members, and other volunteers with substantial decision making authority.2 - C. A "Prospective Business Partner" is an individual or an organization that seeks to do business with the USOPC.
 Prospective Business Partners include individuals or organizations that submit responses to USOPC bid requests or that may seek out a USOPC Team Member to pitch a business relationship.
-Similarly, a Prospective Business Partner may be an individual or organization the USOPC reaches out to to discuss potential business opportunities.
+Similarly, a Prospective Business Partner may be an individual or organization to whom the USOPC reaches out to discuss potential business opportunities. - D. The term "value" and the dollar limits discussed in this Policy mean retail value or fair market value.